CSS Flexbox vs Grid: When to Use Which

 Flexbox Basics (1D Layout)

 Flexbox is designed for one-dimensional layouts — arranging items in a single row or column.
-It excels at distributing space and aligning items along one axis.
+It excels at distributing space and aligning items along one axis, making it perfect for navigation bars, button groups, and content that flows in a single direction.

 Core Concepts